nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Fargo - Get to Level 2 - EagleEye Lynx
   - Lynx - 3 / 3
   - Fargo - TurnBlue Lynx
-  - Lynx & Marcy - Defend till Lynx has 6 Stamina
+  - Lynx - Defend till Lynx has 6 Stamina (Don't defend with Marcy, just with Lynx)
   - Marcy - Cat's Cradle or IceBlast (Fargo to do 2 then 2 if Cat's Cradle didn't push to Phase 2)
 - Phase 2:
   - Lynx - 3 / 3